ezmilhouse/docker-station/README.md

 #### 5. Make changes, feel the magic

-Finally your app is running in Docker containers, the containers are hosted by a Vagrant box, and your project dir is synced to your local Mac OS X file system.
+Finally your app is running in Docker containers, the containers are hosted on a Vagrant box, and your project dir is synced to your local Mac OS X file system.

 Let's start developing and make some changes: